Your Cart

 The unlawful installation of tracking software or hardware can be illegal in some states so if you are a private citizen interested in using an electronic tracking system to spy on a vehicle please contact a law firm in your area or a criminal defense attorney in your area of intended use to get the most accurate information regardingdevices to track a vehicle.
 Information in this article is not legal advice, and before you engage in any tracking applications it is best to with an expert in criminal law andunlawful installation of personal vehicle trackers.

-Supreme Court – Federal Ruling On GPS Tracking Devices
+Supreme Court Federal Ruling On GPS Tracking Devices – The United States v.
+Antoine Jones (No. 10-1259)

 In a landmark case, the Supreme Court issued a unanimous ruling on January 23, 2012, requiring law enforcement agencies to obtain a search warrant before installing tracking devices.
 The case revolved around Antoine Jones, whose vehicle was monitored using a hidden GPS device by the FBI and local police.
 Jones’s defense lawyer argued that his client’s Fourth Amendment rights were violated by continuous vehicle tracking without a warrant.